 “Mitchell and Trask's droll take on recent pop history is one of this musical's many supplementary delights.” – Hollywood Reporter

 This groundbreaking, Obie-winning, Off-Broadway smash also won multiple awards for its hit film adaptation.
-It tells the story of "internationally ignored song stylist" Hedwig Schmidt, an East German rock 'n' roll goddess who also happens to be the victim of a botched sex-change operation, which has left her with just "an angry inch."
+It tells the story of "internationally ignored song stylist" Hedwig Schmidt, an East German rock 'n' roll goddess who also happens to be the victim of a botched gender reassignment surgery, which has left her with just "an angry inch."

 This outrageous, hilarious, provocative and unexpectedly inspiring story is dazzlingly performed by Hedwig in the form of a rock gig/stand-up comedy routine backed by the hard-rocking band "The Angry Inch."
 The conceit of the stage production is that the audience are watching Hedwig's musical act as she stalks the tour of the (now) famous rockstar Tommy Gnosis around the country.
 Occasionally Hedwig references Gnosis's concert which is playing in an adjoining venue.